 - Heart transplant.
 Some people have such severe heart failure that surgery or medications don't help.
 They may need to have their diseased heart replaced with a healthy donor heart.
 Heart transplants can dramatically improve the survival and quality of life of some people with severe heart failure.
-However, candidates for transplantation often have to wait months or years before a suitable donor heart is found.
+However, candidates for transplantation often have to wait a long time before a suitable donor heart is found.
 Some transplant candidates improve during this waiting period through drug treatment or device therapy and can be removed from the transplant waiting list.

 End-of-life care and heart failure

-Even with the number of treatments available for heart failure, it's possible that your heart failure may worsen to the point a heart transplant isn't an option, and you may need to enter hospice care.
+Even with the number of treatments available for heart failure, it's possible that your heart failure may worsen to the point where medications are no longer working and a heart transplant or device isn't an option, and you may need to enter hospice care.
 Hospice care provides a special course of treatment to terminally ill people.

 Hospice care allows family and friends — with the aid of nurses, social workers and trained volunteers — to care for and comfort a loved one at home or in hospice residences.
 It also provides emotional, social and spiritual support for people who are ill and those closest to them.
 Although most people under hospice care remain in their own homes, the program is available anywhere — including nursing homes and assisted living centers.
 For people who stay in a hospital, specialists in end-of-life care can provide comfort, compassionate care and dignity.